pingswept/blog/posts/2010-01-18-efficiency-exercise-and-the-modern-condition.markdown

 ---
+categories: hard times, energy
+date: 2010-01-18T00:00:00.000Z
 format: markdown
-date: 2010/01/18 00:00:00
 title: Efficiency, exercise, and the modern condition
-categories: hard times, energy
 ---

 Shortly after we bought our house, with its 500 ft<sup>2</sup> lawn, one of my colleagues was kind enough to give me a vintage reel mower.
 It weighs 48 pounds.
 It was manufactured shortly after 1918, as dated by the patent on the cast handle, which I believe refers to [this patent][1].
 It's very similar, but not quite identical, to [this mower][2].